+Course: FUNCTIONAL SKILLS ENGLISH

+Board:

-Course: FUNCTIONAL SKILLS ENGLISH Board: Pearson Functional Skills English (Lovel 2) Syllabus: Pearson- Functional Skills English (Level 2) Α •
+Syllabus: Pearson- Functional Skills English (Level 2)

-Aims
+Aims:

-The aims of the Functional Skills course is to enable students to complete an English qualification parallel to their GCSE studies.
-The Functional Skills English is a qualification which, can allow students to progress onto a Post I 6 pathway at a level that is most suitable to them as individuals.
+complete an ne Functional Skills course is to enable students to access additional literacy support and/or English qualification parallel to their GCSE studies.
+The Functional Skills English is a which, can allow students to progress onto a Post16 pathway at a level that is most suitable dividuals.